 - 1. Drive the PRO-TILL onto level ground.
-For initial setup, try "12 Spacers" on each cylinder stop. - 2.
-Fully retract the Wheel (#1) and Roller (#2) cylinders to lower rear frame to ground. - Check the penetration depth of the front and rear row of discs.
-Take note of how much you would like to raise or lower both the front and rear disc sections - round to the nearest 1/2". - 4.
-Fully raise the frame back off the ground by extending the Wheel (#1) and Roller (#2) cylinders. - 5.
-Adjust Front Disc height at the two outer wing end wheel cylinder positions.
+For initial setup, try "8 Depth Stops" on each cylinder stop. - 2.
+Fully retract the Depth (#1) Cylinders to lower the frame to ground. - 3.
+Check the penetration depth of the front and rear row of discs.
+Measure how much you would like to raise or lower both the front & rear disc sections (round to the nearest 1/2''). - 4.
+Fully raise the frame back off the ground by extending the Depth (#1) cylinders. - 5.
+For front disc depth, adjust equal number of depth stops at the LH Rockshaft wheel cylinder & both Wing gauge wheel cylinders.